vimishor/CStrike-Regnick/README.md

 ## What is CStrike Regnick?

-CStrike Regnick is a small Web interface through which any owner of a Counter-Strike 1.6 server may allow players to register their nickname used on the server, easily and with minimal effort.
+CStrike Regnick is a small web interface through any owner of a Counter-Strike 1.6 server may allow players to register their nickname used on the server, easily and with minimal effort.